apostrophe-module

 # callAllAndEmit(callAllName, eventName, callback, argument, ...) [events]

-Invoke a callAll method and emit a new-style promise event. callAll
+Invoke a callAll method and emit a new-style promise event. callAll is invoked first,

-and if its callback does not receive an error, emit
+and if its callback does not receive an error, emit is invoked.
+When the promise

-resolves, the final callback is invoked.
+returned by emit resolves, the final callback is invoked.
 A promise interface

 is not provided here because this method should only be used to migrate away from

-invocations.
+legacy callAll invocations.
 New code should always emit a promise event and

-avoid callAll
+avoid callAll.

 # route(method, path, responder, fn)

 Add an Express route to apos.app.
-The path
+The path argument is

 appended to the "action" of this module, which is